bretton/samplehugositecontent/content/projects/projectone/index.md

 +++
 title = 'Project One'
-description = This was an intricate project. date = 2024-04-02T17:33:20Z draft = false
+description = 'This was an intricate project.' date = 2024-04-02T17:33:20Z draft = false
 +++